lvoytek/discourse-triage/README.md

 ### Category
 If you want to find comments in a different category (see the [category list](https://discourse.ubuntu.com/categories)), then you can specify it with the `-c` or `--category` option.
 Discourse Triage will attempt to match the name with an existing category, case-insensitive.
-For example, to get comments from the last week in the `Desktop` category, run
+For example, to get comments from yesterday or over the weekend in the `Desktop` category, run
 either:

     dsctriage -c desktop